riordan/nyc-batch-geocoder/README.md

 BoroughCode, HouseNumber, StreetName, ZipCode
 "1", "1319", "ST NICHOLAS AVENUE", "10003"
 ```
-**NOTE:** `BoroughCode` corresponds to which NYC borough the address is in:
+`BoroughCode` corresponds to which NYC borough the address is in.
+Many official NYC datasets use the official numbering system (Manhattan: 1, Bronx: 2, Brooklyn: 3, Queens: 4, Staten Island: 5), but this can also just use the borough's name.
+For all matching names, please see the [boroughcodes data file](src/data/boroughcodes.js).
-* Manhattan: 1
-* Bronx: 2
-* Brooklyn: 3
-* Queens: 4
-* Staten Island: 5

-You can have any other data you wish in the JSON object (e.g. keys, IDs, etc.) and it _should_ be preserved, unless the key is: either  `tract`, `block`, `lngLat`.
+You can have any other fields you wish in the CSV (e.g. keys, IDs, etc.) and it _should_ be preserved, unless the key is: either  `tract`, `block`, `lngLat`.
 These three keys will be overwritten when run through the geocoder in the output file.

 ### Running the geocoder
 There are two ways to run the geocoder: with `node nyc-batch-geocoder` directly reading/writing files, or via Unix streaming.

-**Docker Preferred way: Unix Streaming**
-You can use [unix streams]
-Example:
-`cat {path/to/your/properly-formatted.csv} | docker run -it nyc-batch-geocoder node src/index.js -i - -o - > {path/to/your/desired/output.csv}`

 **File read/write mode**
 1. Put your addresses into `data/addresses.json` (as directed above)
-2. RUN THE GEOCODER: From within the `nyc-batch-geocoder` folder, run: `docker run -t -v $PWD/data:/nyc-batch-geocoder/data nyc-batch-geocoder > data/geocoded.csv`
+2. RUN THE GEOCODER: From within the `nyc-batch-geocoder` folder, run: `docker run -t -v $PWD/data:/nyc-batch-geocoder/data riordan:nyc-batch-geocoder > data/geocoded.csv`
 3. Wait, but not too long.
 Your addresses will be geocoded into `data/geocoded.csv`

 **NOTE**: the `-v $PWD/data:/nyc-batch-geocoder/data` part of running the geocoder is critical to making this work.
 Inside the Docker container, the geocoder expects your data to live at `/nyc-batch-geocoder/data`.
 To get your data there, this command mounts your local `data/` folder so it is also readable from within the Docker container.

 _Streaming output:_ By default, this program streams its output to stdout, which normally prints to the terminal.
 The `>` character in `> data/geocoded.csv` instead directs the output of this process into a local file at `data/geocoded.csv`.
-Yes, I realize it's inconsistent that it reads from the container's filesystem, but just streams to stdout, but I'm going to fix that soon I promise.
-That way we'll be able to `cat` data in.
-Eventually.

 # Acknowledgements
 I've done literally the smallest amount of work on this project of anyone involved in bringing it to you.
 This project is very much one of those "Standing On the Shoulders of Giants" endeavors.
 The following folks and organizations are really the ones to thank.